New 52-room Napier hotel opens: Swiss-Belboutique in art deco building - NZ Herald

-A new five-star hotel has opened in an existing art deco building in Napier today.
+A new five-star hotel has opened in an existing building in Napier today.

 Gavin Faull, chairman and president of the Swiss-Belhotel International business, said the new Swiss-Belboutique Napier was open at 36 Munroe St and was that city's first internationally-branded hotel.